 For more information about controlling how logging occurs, see Section 5.13.4, “Audit Log Plugin Logging Control”.
 For descriptions of the parameters used to configure the audit log plugin, see Section 5.13.6, “Audit Log Plugin Options and System Variables”.

 instrumentation for the audit log plugin.
 To identify the relevant

 SELECT NAME FROM performance_schema.setup_instruments WHERE NAME LIKE '%/alog/%';

 Several changes were made to the audit log plugin in MySQL 5.6.14 for better compatibility with Oracle Audit Vault.

-possible to select either the old or new format using the
+select either the old or new format using the

 audit_log_format system variable,

 formats differ as follows:

 elements written in the old format using attributes is written

 The new format includes more information in